kaltura/nginx-vod-module/README.md

 * **context**: `http`, `server`, `location`

 A URL suffix that is used to identify multi URLs.
-A multi URL is a way to encode several different URLs that should be played together as an adaptive streaming, under a single URL.
+A multi URL is a way to encode several different URLs that should be played together as an adaptive streaming set, under a single URL.
 When the default suffix is used, an HLS set URL may look like: http://host/hls/common-prefix,bitrate1,bitrate2,common-suffix.urlset/master.m3u8